pratikksolanki/tribalscale-fullstack-exercise/README.md

 **System prompt** (`src/prompts.ts`):

 - Tells the model how to pick the top 3 actions when there are more than 3 options: things blocking other people come first, then deadlines, then anything that can't be undone, then quick wins.
 Without this it just picks whatever was mentioned most recently.
-- Adjusts behavior based on what kind of text it's reading: bug reports should produce repro steps, meeting transcripts should skip past-tense events that already happened, documents with no named people should have null owners.
+- Adjusts behavior based on what kind of text it's reading: bug reports should produce reproduction steps, meeting transcripts should skip past-tense events that already happened, documents with no named people should have null owners.
 - Doesn't tell the model what format to return - that's handled by the tool definition (see below).

 **User prompt** (`src/analyze.ts`):